 The following treatment goals are based on Arrabon’s philosophy and principles of belief.

-- To provide a normalization of environment, responsibilities, and expectations for the young women in our care.
+- To provide a normalization of environment, responsibilities, and expectations for the young people in our care.

-- To empower the young women with self-confidence, personal dignity, and skills necessary to become a healthy and responsible person within society.
+- To empower youth with self-confidence, personal dignity, and skills necessary to become a healthy and responsible person within society.

-- To offer an individualized treatment plan which respects the needs and responsibilities of each youth and her family/guardian.
+- To offer an individualized treatment plan which respects the needs and responsibilities of each youth and their family/guardian.

-- To prepare the youth to move on to independent, semi-independent living, the adult mental health system or to return to her family.
+- To prepare the youth to move on to independent, semi-independent living, the adult mental health system or to return to their family.

-To provide Aftercare assistance to a young woman upon her discharge from Arrabon.
+- To provide Aftercare assistance to youth upon their discharge from Arrabon.